 - 1-1/2 teaspoons fresh rosemary, chopped

 - 2 teaspoons fresh thyme leaves

 - 1 to 2 teaspoons fresh grated orange zest

 - Bring the roast to room temperature by removing it from the refrigerator 1 hour before cooking.

 - Make the rub by combining the olive oil, garlic, salt, pepper, sage, rosemary, thyme and orange zest in a small bowl.
 Set aside.

-- Roast for 15 minutes, then reduce the oven temperature to 325°F. Continue roasting until a thermometer inserted in the thickest part of the meat registers 145°F. Total cooking time should be around 1-3/4 to 2 hours for an 8 to 9-pound roast.
+- Roast for 15 minutes, then reduce the oven temperature to 325°F. Continue roasting until a thermometer inserted in the thickest part of the meat registers 145°F. The total cooking time should be around 1-3/4 to 2 hours for an 8 to 9-pound roast.
 Rotate the pan in the oven about midway through roasting for even browning.
 If the water has evaporated by the time you turn the pan, feel free to add some more.

 - Carve by slicing between the rib bones to separate into individual chops.

 Variation: Crown Roast of Pork with Brandied Cherry SauceWe’ve also served a crown roast of pork with an easy and delicious Brandied Cherry Sauce.
 You can still use the same rub on the roast with a couple of minor adjustments.

 - Cut the garlic quantity back to 1 teaspoon.